Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 However, this is not without negative consequences.
 Early withdrawal (i.e. before the retirement age) subjects you to a 5% penalty, and you’ll also be taxed on any amounts withdrawn before the retirement age.

-2. SRS Account Retirement Age
+2. SRS Account retirement age

-Now that we’ve established you don’t want to withdraw your SRS funds earlier than necessary, it’s worth brushing on what the official retirement age is in Singapore.
+Now that we’ve established you don’t want to withdraw your SRS funds earlier than necessary, it’s worth brushing up on what the official retirement age is in Singapore.

 Let’s be clear here.
 For most people, the main advantage of depositing money in their Supplementary Retirement Scheme (SRS) account is the tax breaks.